The typical office is often alive with the sounds of clacking keyboards, ringing phones, and people chatting.

 A study published in 2013 found that one week of camping can help restore the body’s internal biological clock.
 After a week of camping in Colorado without smartphones or even flashlights, research subjects, who typically went to bed after midnight, reported going to bed two hours earlier and feeling more refreshed.

-Outdoor excursions like this have also been used to help people with post-traumatic stress disorder, behavioral disorders, depression, anxiety, and other mental health issues.
+Outdoor excursions like this with post-traumatic stress disorder, behavioral disorders, depression, anxiety, and other mental health issues.